vue-comps/vue-comps-tooltip/README.md

 | before-close |  will be called before close animation |
 | closed |  will be called when closed |

+#### Positioning
+There are two ways of positioning "parent" or "body".
+- "parent" will leave the element where it is.
+This can be problematic when you have an `overflow:hidden` as a parent to the nearest element with `position:absolute|relative|fixed` and the tooltip is overflowing.
+- "body" will append the element to `document.body`.
+This can be problematic when the parent is moving or when you depend on inheritance of styles.

 # Development
 Clone repository.